Insomnia

 - Sleep in a cool, dark, quiet environment.

-- No activities or stimuli in bedroom associated with anything but sleep or sex
+- No activities in bedroom associated with anything but sleep or sex

 - 30-minute wind-down time before sleep